prytoegrian/check-break/README.md

 Feel free to participate to add yours, correct bugs, improve software design, etc. `check-break` is under [GPL3](LICENCE).

-Please remember that this tool may be incomplete.
-It doesn't replace the human judgment.
+Please remember that this tool may be incomplete, it doesn't replace the human judgment.